 Salinas, and Soledad,

-Please help Monterey County cops in their efforts to make our county an even more bike-friendly place.
+We’re proud of Monterey County’s cops on bikes.
+Please help their efforts to make our county an even more bike-friendly place.
 Download PDF here:

 Bicycle traffic law enforcement

 In Monterey County, the bicycle community and the police want to avoid incidents such as this (in San Diego), where a cyclist was incorrectly ticketed although they had followed California law about lane usage for bicyclists.
 San Diego responded with trainings for police officers on cyclists’ rights and laws, and its police department also issued a helpful memo to its officers on bicycle traffic enforcement.